 - ACCT 3201 Intermediate Accounting I (4.0 cr)

 - ACCT 4404 Income Tax I (3.0 cr)

 - AGEC 3640 Agricultural Finance and Valuation (3.0 cr)

-After completing the program, students will be prepared to excel in such positions as financial analyst, personal financial advisor, actuary, and other roles in securities, commodities, and financial services.
+After completing the program, students will be prepared to excel in such positions as financial analyst, personal financial adviser, actuary, and other roles in securities, commodities, and financial services.

 According to the US Bureau of Labor Statistics employment projections, the finance and insurance industry is expected to increase the number of jobs by 9% from 2010 to 2020.
 This will result in the creation of 505,100 new positions.

-According to the US Department of Labor, the average annual salary for a financial analyst is $86,040, while a personal financial advisor can earn an average of $91,220.
+According to the US Department of Labor, the average annual salary for a financial analyst is $86,040, while a personal financial adviser can earn an average of $91,220.

 There are multiple certificating bodies for financial professionals.
-They include: Financial Industry Regulatory Authority (FINRA), Securities Industry and Financial Markets Association, American Academy of Financial Management, and CFA Institute.
+They include the Financial Industry Regulatory Authority (FINRA), Securities Industry and Financial Markets Association, American Academy of Financial Management, and CFA Institute.
 Each of these associations has a qualifying examination and codes of ethics that regulate their members.